xavmarch13/dataffoneurs-story/_posts/2024-12-11-emotions-and-ratings.md

 ### Emotion ARCS and ratings

+> [INTERACTIVE ELEMENT SUGGESTION: Create a "Choose Your Own Emotional Adventure" graph where readers can click different emotional combinations to see what movie genres typically match those patterns]

 With K-Shape clustering done for each emotion separately, we find the best and worst performing cluster for each movie category per emotion.

 <iframe src="{{ site.baseurl }}/assets/Plots/PlotsRatings/best_and_worst_clusters_general.html"